A ring of radius a carries a uniformly distributed electric charge q1 on one half

 - Distance to the point where we want the electric field: z.

-- For the half of the ring with charge q1 between 0 and π
+- For the half of the ring with charge q1 between 0 and π.

-r1 goes from an element of charge
+The position vector r1 goes from an element of charge dq1 to point

-charge element relative to the origin of the reference frame, and the vector
+charge element relative to the origin of the reference frame, and the vector rp

-P (Figure 1-A).
+locates point P (Figure 1-A).

 \[